 The Jungle Book by Rudyard Kipling

 What’s braver than facing up to a ferocious Bengal tiger?
 Take your kiddies on a journey into the dense forests of India to meet Mowgli, Bagheera and Baloo, as they face up to the fearsome Sheer Khan.
 Rudyard Kipling’s collection of short stories are the perfect escape for young minds during this time of uncertainty.
-You can read the Disney version, but we recommend Kipling’s original short stories.
-Get yourself and the kids a copy online from Exclusive Books.
+You can read the Disney version, but we recommend Kipling’s original short stories to appreciate the full wonder of Mowgli’s world.

 Matilda by Roald Dahl

 Another story of great bravery, Roald Dahl’s Matilda encourages children to stretch their imaginations.
 In a world where the adults are the enemy (besides the delightful Miss Honey, of course), Matilda teaches children to trust in their cleverness and their ability to tell good from evil.
 Dahl is a master storyteller, using witty poetics and rhyme to keep young minds entranced.
-You may want to invest in his entire collection of works, as we are sure that your little ones will be hooked in no time.
+You may want to invest in his entire collection of works once lockdown has ended, as we are sure that your little ones will be hooked in no time.

 Alice in Wonderland by Lewis Carrol